TheAvidArtist/PlateTectonics/README.md

 Map of earthquakes in April 2015:

+Figure 5: Map of earthquakes during April 2015
 ![Fig5](https://github.com/TheAvidArtist/PlateTectonics/blob/master/April2015Map.PNG)

-Most of the earthquakes occured 300 miles off the Pacific Northwest cost on the Axial Seamount, which corresponds to when volcanoes started erupting off the Oregon coast (which actually occured over 5 months).
+Most of the earthquakes occured 300 miles off the Pacific Northwest coast on the Axial Seamount, which corresponds to when volcanoes started erupting off the Oregon coast (which actually occured over 5 months).
 We can see from this time plot that a good portion of the earthquakes happened on one day:

+Figure 6: Scatter plot of earthquakes in April 2015 (magnitude vs time)
 ![Fig6](https://github.com/TheAvidArtist/PlateTectonics/blob/master/ScatterPlotApril.png)